tomheller/polymer-demo/Readme.md

 Install dependencies with `bower install`

+Use either [polymer-cli](https://github.com/Polymer/polymer-cli) or a static fileserver to serve `polymer` folder.

+## Polymer ES6 demo

+Install dependencies with `bower install`

-Use either [polymer-cli](https://github.com/Polymer/polymer-cli) or a static fileserver to serve polymer folder.
+Use either [polymer-cli](https://github.com/Polymer/polymer-cli) or a static fileserver to serve `polymer-es6` folder.

-## Web component demo
+## Standard demo

-tbd
+Use any static fileserver to server the `standard` folder.